MatthewMcManness/EECS-582-Project/Readme.md

 If you are making your own (to work with a different drop box) you need to ensure that the frame will fit inside your box but also that all components will fit inside the box as well.

 #### Raspberry Pi
-The Raspberry Pi 500 is a fast, powerful computer integrated into a high-quality keyboard, delivering the ultimate compact PC experience.
-Equipped with the same quad-core 64-bit Arm processor and RP1 I/O controller as the Raspberry Pi 5, it also includes a built-in aluminum heatsink for enhanced thermal performance.
-This ensures smooth operation even under heavy workloads while supporting stunning dual 4K display output.
+The Raspberry Pi 5 is a powerful, compact single-board computer designed to deliver significant performance improvements over previous models.
+Featuring a faster processor, enhanced connectivity options, and support for dual 4K displays, it is ideal for a wide range of projects, from education and DIY electronics to professional-grade embedded systems.

 For further Raspberry Pi setup instructions please refer to [this guide](misc/raspberrypi_setup.md).